mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 with, testing.
 And it's the same thing with TypeScript and, you know, type checks.
 Those are just, you know, safety checks at build time.
-And then you have safety checks at testing time, safety checks from Lindt and all sorts of other things. safety checks for manual testing and your ability to detect problems and, read of like deploy a new version or roll back to a previous version is another thing for safety.
+And then you have safety checks at testing time, safety checks from Lint and all sorts of other things. safety checks for manual testing and your ability to detect problems and, read of like deploy a new version or roll back to a previous version is another thing for safety.